asvd/jailed/README.md

 untrusted code to perform.

-The code is executed as a *plugin*, a special instance running in a Web-Worker inside a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).
+The code is executed as a *plugin*, a special instance running in a web-worker inside a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).

 You can use Jailed to: